Sara Innamorato

-Sara G. Innamorato is an American politician who was elected to the Pennsylvania House of Representatives in 2018 and is the Representative for the 21st district, which includes parts of Pittsburgh and the surrounding area.
+Sara G. Innamorato is an American politician serving as the county executive of Allegheny County, Pennsylvania since 2024.
+She was a member of the Pennsylvania House of Representatives for the 21st district from 2019 to 2023.

 Early life and education

 Innamorato was raised in Ross Township and attended the North Hills School District.
-She graduated magna cum laude from the University of Pittsburgh with a B.S. in business.
+She graduated magna cum laude from the University of Pittsburgh with a Bachelor of Science in business.

 Early career

+After the 2008 economic crash, she secured a spot in a leadership program at Apple.
+She then left the private sector to work in the nonprofit sector, focusing on issues of vacant land reclamation, food justice, and digital equity.
 She started Innamo Co., an independent marketing firm focused on "social good".
 Innamorato is a co-founder of She Runs SWPA, a non-partisan organization focused on encouraging women to run for office.